CodeForAfrica/afriLEAKS-website/_includes/parts/contact.md

 **Do not use this address to send us any documents or leaks.**

-For non-sensitive questions about afriLeaks you can send a message to: [info@afrileaks.org](mailto:info@afrileaks.org).
+For non-sensitive questions about afriLeaks you can send a message to: [info@afrileaks.org](mailto:info@afrileaks.org) [[PGP PUBLIC KEY](/7A2F3CF6.asc) ([?](http://lifehacker.com/how-to-encrypt-your-email-and-keep-your-conversations-p-1133495744 "What is PGP and how do I use it to encrypt my email?"))].

 Please use this address for press inquries, or if you are interested in becoming a receiver.